 The administrator employed by the Educational Service Provider who is responsible for the daily operations of the Academy and implements policies of the Board/Educational Service Provider.
 Throughout these policies this administrator will be referred to as School Principal.
-The School Principal must hold an appropriate school administrator certificate or permit.

 Secretary